 Writing tutoring is a collaborative process where tutors work alongside students as they grow as writers.
 Tutors provide support in writing skills but are not editors or content creators.
+Tutors are not course content experts.
 The writing tutoring service can be accessed: